Skip to Content

 Minnesota Family Investment Program (MFIP)

-Minnesota Family Investment Program, or MFIP, is the state’s welfare program for helping low-income families with children reduce dependence on public assistance and move out of poverty through work.
+Minnesota Family Investment Program, or MFIP, is the state’s welfare program for low-income families with children.
+It helps families become self-sufficient by providing cash and food assistance, employment and training services, and other supportive services.

 Eligibility for MFIP is based on family’s income and assets.
 Receipt of MFIP is, however, limited to 60 months only, with some exceptions for the elderly, disabled persons, and children under age 18.